geanderson-ai/hypercore-agents/README.md

 ## Updated Overview

-This project now includes a native Rust extension, a runner binary, and a Python shim for easy integration.
+This project now includes a native Rust extension, a runner binary, a Python shim for easy integration, and new crates `hypercore-symbolic` and `hypercore-hybrid` for neuro‑symbolic reasoning.
 The workspace is organized into multiple crates: `hypercore-native`, `hypercore-runner`, `hypercore-python-shim`, and example scripts.

 ```